 Next to San Silvestro is the 12th century Church of San Michele Arcangelo, also built by 'Master Binello' together with “Master Rodolfo”, both followers of the Umbrian school of marble.
 The interior has three naves joined by a series of arches.

-The church suffered various modifications over the centuries, and also damage due to landslides caused by earthquakes.
-It holds a crucifix by Providoni, a silver statue of Saint Vincent by Peter Ramoser (1785) and some frescoes by Andrea Camassei (1624-28).
+The church suffered various modifications over the centuries, including the rose window added to the facade in the 19th century, and also damage due to landslides caused by earthquakes.
+Take a look at the lovely romanesque style portal and gargoyles then enter the church to see a crucifix by Providoni, a silver statue of Saint Vincent by Peter Ramoser (1785) and some frescoes by Andrea Camassei (1624-28).

 Close to Bevagna you can visit the Shrine of Our Lady of Grace, erected in 1583 and with three naves which contains some paintings ascribed to “Fantino” of Bevagna.